Nanasaki-Ai/Bangkok-Intersection/README.md

 Please install the environment according to the official website of [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics/blob/main/README.md).

 All models were trained on an RTX 4090.
-You can use our [pretrained weights](https://pan.baidu.com/s/1XhjA8IiR8zNuU3blHsymEQ?pwd=z8fl) or train the model yourself.
+You can use our **pretrained weights** or train the model yourself.

+You can download the weights through [Baidu Disk](https://pan.baidu.com/s/1XhjA8IiR8zNuU3blHsymEQ?pwd=z8fl) or [Google Drive](https://drive.google.com/drive/folders/1fPra_scgzv_RP1yKMQ83HdyWiVFyeYkc?usp=sharing).

 Training a detector from scratch：